AbeMichel/WebExtensions/MoodleForumGradingHelper/README.md

 6. **Status Display**
    - Shows the current student index and total students (`Student X/Y`).
+   - Click to be prompted to jump to a specific student number.
    - Hover over the next/previous buttons to see the name of the corresponding student.

 ---

 ## CSV File Notes

-- Must be UTF-8 encoded.
-- Must include at least 6 columns; the script uses column 1 for names and column 6 for group letters.
+- Must include at least 2 columns; the script uses one column for names and another column for group letters.
 - The script only reads the uploaded CSV in the current session.
 Users must upload it each time they open the forum page.

 ---